 The fixed remuneration component comprises base salary and employer superannuation contributions, but excludes long service leave accruals.
 The executives may take part of their base salary as other benefits, such as motor vehicles, including any associated fringe benefits tax.
 Fixed remuneration is reviewed annually, taking into account the executives' performance, Company performance and comparative market data.
 The 2014 detailed review set the fixed remuneration from 1 January 2014.
-The Board then approved a 3% (broadly in line with inflation) increase in fixed remuneration with effect from 1 July 2015.
+The Board then approved a 3% increase in fixed remuneration with effect from 1 July 2015, and a further 3% from 1 July 2016 (however C.D.
+Wilks elected to apply the increase to his target LTI).

-(ii) Short Term Incentives ("STI")
+ii) Short-Term Incentives ('STI')

 The executives are eligible for an annual cash bonus based on achievement of pre-determined goals.
-The target level of STI is a set proportion (100% for 2015 and 2016) of the executives' fixed remuneration.
+The target level of STI is a set proportion (110% for Dr C.S.
+Goldschmidt and 105% for C.D.
+Wilks for 2017, and 100% for both for 2016) of the executives' fixed remuneration.

-Up to 70% of the target STI is based on the Company achieving year on year growth (using Constant Currency exchange rates to translate offshore earnings) in Earnings before Interest, Tax, Depreciation and Amortisation ("EBITDA").
-EBITDA growth is used as a performance criterion as it is consistent with the way Sonic gives earnings guidance to the market, and it is a clearer measure of operational performance than net profit or earnings per share as it is not distorted by changes in income tax, interest rates, or exchange rates.
+Up to 70% of the target STI is based on the Company achieving year-on-year growth (using Constant Currency exchange rates to translate offshore earnings) in Earnings before Interest, Tax, Depreciation and Amortisation ('EBITDA').
+EBITDA growth is used as a performance criterion, as it is consistent with the way Sonic gives earnings guidance to the market, and it is a clearer measure of operational performance than net profit or earnings per share, as it is not distorted by changes in income tax, interest rates, or exchange rates.
 Hurdles are set at the beginning of each year.